actions-ecosystem/action-size/README.md

 ## License

-Copyright 2020 Actions Ecosystem Authors.
+Copyright 2020 The Actions Ecosystem Authors.

 Action Size is released under the [Apache License 2.0](./LICENSE).